zicodeng/s3-upload/README.md

-# s3-upload
+# S3 Upload

-A simple Node module for uploading a specified folder to AWS S3.
+A simple Node module for uploading `dist` folder to AWS S3.